Diets for Cats, Dogs, and Other Pets.

 - Those pets getting the very lowest priced generic diets OFTEN ...but not always... have noticable health problems, increased shedding, increased gas, other signs of bowel irritation, and skin problems that are improved when the the diet is upgraded.

-(regardless of the percent protein which so many people seem to be hung up on) : No; many pets getting the cheapest diets make noticable improvements in their general health, coats, skin ,and disease resistance when upgraded.
-It's a little hard to be sure because so many of the pets being fed the cheapest foods often belong to kennels, hunters, and in our area; red necks with 7 or 8 dogs and even more cats hanging around their place and "they're eat up with worms and fleas", and don't enjoy high standards of care.
+But it's a little hard to be sure because so many of the pets being fed the cheapest foods often belong to red necks that also use the cheapest... if any... parasite control.
+They frequently have more than 4 dogs and even more cats hanging around their place and "they're eat up with worms and fleas", and don't enjoy high standards of care.

 Now; I'm implying that I haven't seen a lot of general health differences in dogs getting typical "National Brand" pet foods and those getting premium quality brands, regardless of whether they are being marketed as pet "health" food, "back to nature' foods, or just as being PREMIUM.
 I stand by that.
 I haven't.